Klingbar focus groups

 Visually I'd want this paired with a quiet hero image — the words are doing a lot already…

-Step 3 · Probe
+Step 3 · probe

 Follow up with one persona, build a clip board